-In State of the State address, Gov. Jay Inslee calls for action against climate change
+Gov. Jay Inslee uses State of the State to urge action on mental health, climate change, orcas

 State law requires greenhouse-gas emissions to go back to 1990 levels by next year.
 But new numbers show that emissions have increased about 6.1 percent from 2012-2015.
 That rise is due in part to more fossil fuel-generated electricity and a roaring economy, according to the Washington Department of Ecology.

-The governor is making his case before lawmakers as he ramps up his activities to explore a bid for president.
+The governor is making his case – “let’s get to work,” he said – to lawmakers and others in Washington state as he prepares to appeal to a broader audience in what is increasingly looking like a bid for the Democratic nomination for president.

+His speech Tuesday touched on go-to issues for Democrats, from worker rights to race to a woman’s right to be in charge of her own health care to restrictions on guns.
+He also touted the end of the death penalty in Washington and the state’s commitment to a welcoming environment for immigrants.

+By contrast, Inslee said, President Donald Trump, “stokes the fear of ‘the other’ at every opportunity.”

 Inslee spent Saturday giving a speech in Nevada, a key early state in the presidential nominating process.